 The location of a company's head office, being the place where a company's senior management and their support staff are predominantly located, is generally a major factor in the determination of a company's place of effective management because it often represents the place where key company decisions are made.
-For example, it is probably likely that key management and commercial decisions of an operating company whose board meets only once a year will be made more frequently than once a year and that the place of effective management will not be where the board meeting is held.
-Similarly, board meetings could be held more frequently but key management and commercial decisions may nevertheless be made outside those board meetings.
+For example, in the case of an operating company whose board only meet once a year, it is probably likely that key management and commercial decisions will be made more frequently than once a year and that the place of effective management will not be where the board meeting is held.
+Similarly, board meetings could be held more frequently but key management and commercial decisions may nevertheless be made outside of those board meetings.
 All the facts and circumstances must be considered.